New Zealand's largest cycling event all go for November

 After a challenging couple of years for the events industry, the BDO Lake Taupō Cycle Challenge – New Zealand's largest cycling event – is all go for November this year.

-A number of exciting additions are being introduced for 2022 including the all-new Length Of The Lake road category - a 55km ride from Tūrangi to Taupō - as well as the brand new Shimano Gravel Grind - a course approximately 75km in length and using local mountain bike tracks, gravel roads, farm tracks, and tar sealed roads in the region.
+A number of exciting additions are being introduced for 2022, including the all-new Length Of The Lake road category - a 55km ride from Tūrangi to Taupō - as well as the brand new Shimano Gravel Grind - a course approximately 75km long and using local mountain bike tracks, gravel roads, farm tracks, and tar sealed roads in the region.

 AdvertisementAdvertise with NZME.

-"There has been a massive uptake in cycling in recent times and the event team can't wait to showcase to everyone our beautiful region, the exciting changes we're making this year, and as a Rotary event operated by a charitable trust to again be able to support everyone who help bring the event to fruition including our incredible volunteer groups, sponsors and event partners, suppliers, accommodation and hospitality providers, along with other stakeholders and the Taupō community as a whole."
+"There has been a massive uptake in cycling in recent times and the event team can't wait to showcase to everyone our beautiful region, the exciting changes we're making this year, and as a Rotary event operated by a charitable trust to again be able to support everyone who helps bring the event to fruition.
+These include our incredible volunteer groups, sponsors and event partners, suppliers, accommodation and hospitality providers, along with other stakeholders and the Taupō community as a whole."

 For more information on this year's BDO Lake Taupō Cycle Challenge and to enter, go to: www.cyclechallenge.com